esarks/SkylerThomas2/KDP/COMPLETE-MANUSCRIPT.md

 *"Being confident of this, that he who began a good work in you will carry it on to completion until the day of Christ Jesus."*
 — Philippians 1:6

+---

+# About the Author

+**Skyler Thomas** is a songwriter, writer, and wayfarer who believes that honest stories and grace-filled truth have the power to change lives.

+Born and raised in across many states of the U.S. of A., Skyler has spent a lifetime exploring the intersection of faith, music, and spiritual formation.
+Through personal struggles and profound encounters with God's grace, Skyler discovered that transformation doesn't happen through striving, but through surrender to the unforced rhythms of grace.

+This book represents over a dozen years of journaling, songwriting, and wrestling with what it means to follow Jesus in the midst of real life—messy, broken, beautiful, and redeemed.

+Skyler's music and writing can be found at **skylerthomas.com**, where you can access all the songs featured in this book, read additional blog posts, and connect with a growing community of wayfarers learning to walk in grace.

+When not writing or making music, Skyler enjoys family and friends building memories.

+---

+**Connect with Skyler:**

+Website: skylerthomas.com
+Email: skyler@skylerthomas.com

+---

+*"These songs and stories aren't just mine—they're ours.
+I'm simply putting words to what so many of us have experienced but struggle to name.
+My prayer is that somewhere in these pages, you find your own story reflected back to you, and you hear God whisper: 'I see you.
+I know you.
+And I'm not done with you yet.'"*